simetnicbr/simet-lmapd/README.simet-lmap.md

 ## Extensions to IETF lmapd

+### Process groups

+simet-lmapd runs each lmap task (action) on a process group of its own, and sends a SIGTERM signal to the whole process group when ordered to stop that lmap action.

 ### Task (action) output dataflow

 1. Output of an action goes to an "incoming" folder that belongs to the